Freda Thompson: Flying qualification and early career

-On 28 May 1930 she did Thompson took her first flight as a pilot and later in that year obtained her A Licence.
-In 1932 she obtained her 'B' Commercial Pilot licence and became the fifth woman in Australia to hold that license.
-She qualified as a flying instructor in 1933 and was reported as the first woman in the British Empire to obtain instructors licence.
+On 28 May 1930 Thompson took her first flight as a pilot and later that year obtained her A Licence.
+In 1932 she became the fifth woman in Australia to gain a 'B' Commercial Pilot licence.
+She qualified as a flying instructor in 1933 and was reported as the first woman in the British Empire to receive an instructors licence.

 In April 1934 Thompson sailed for England to collect a new De Havilland Moth Major, which she named Christopher Robin.
 It had been fitted with long range fuel tanks for the journey to Australia.
 Thompson had accumulated over 250 hours of flying experience by this time.
-On 28 September 1934 Freda left Lympne, Kent for the long journey to Australia flying solo.
+On 28 September 1934 Thompson left Lympne, Kent for Australia, flying solo.
 The trip took 39 days with the actual flying time being 19 days.
-Thompson damaged her aeroplane G-ACUC (VH-UUC) when she made a precautionary landing at Megara, Greece, the flight to Australia was delayed by 20 days waiting for a spare part for a damaged wing.
-Freda arrived in Darwin on 6 November, and at Mascot, Sydney on 20 November 1934.
+Thompson damaged her aeroplane G-ACUC (VH-UUC) when she made a precautionary landing at Megara, Greece, and was delayed for 20 days waiting for a spare part for a damaged wing.
+Thompson arrived in Darwin on 6 November, and at Mascot, Sydney on 20 November 1934.